Spring Green Baked Kitchari

 Himalayan tartary buckwheat is a unique buckwheat grown at cold temperatures, increasing the plant’s resilience and the nutrients that make us strong.
 Made into pancakes, it is a delicious way to start your day.
 Continue reading

-Creamy Greens: Saag 3 Ways + Ayurveda Giveaway
+Creamy Greens: Saag 3 Ways + How to Learn Ayurveda

 We all know “greens are good” – what’s great are the Ayurveda principles that bring out their emerald radiance and versatility, offering many ways to get your green on.